OtterClam/otter-docs/docs/ottopia/gameplay/otto-nft.md

 #### Pass down your Ottos’ good genes to strengthen the Otter Kingdom

 The rarer your male and female Ottos’ traits, the higher the likelihood they’ll breed a super rare otter pup!
-The breeding system is planned in OtterClam's roadmap, and it will be developed soon in this year.
+The breeding system is planned in Ottopia's roadmap, and it will be developed soon in this year.

 ## What can you do with the Otto NFT?

-#### Full Commercial Rights on all OtterClam assets
+#### Full Commercial Rights on all Ottopia assets
 You own all commercial rights to the images of all your Ottos as well as the 3D model of your Otter VX.

 #### Kingdom-wide Benefits